-Bringing home a new puppy is exciting until you realize just how many things have just become a hazard to them throughout your home and in the yard.
+Bringing home a new puppy from a shelter is exciting until you realize just how many things have just become a hazard to them throughout your home and in the yard.
 Puppy-proofing your house is one of the first things you need to do.
 Knowing how and when to puppy proof the home is crucial to bringing up a new puppy in a safe environment.
 Puppies never seem to run out of energy and curiosity, so it is important to always stay one step ahead of them.

 Puppy precautions that can be taken throughout the home and yard, before your new buddy arrives at home, include being aware of hazardous plants, choking hazards for puppies, childproofing certain areas, and keeping your tables and counters clear of things you don’t want the puppy getting into.